WordPress/gutenberg/packages/data/README.md

 ### select

-Given the name or descriptor of a registered store, returns an object of the store's selectors.
+Given a store descriptor (also supports legacy calling convention accepting the name of a registered store), returns an object of the store's selectors.
 The selector functions are been pre-bound to pass the current state automatically.
 As a consumer, you need only pass arguments of the selector, if applicable.

 _Usage_